ivs-kuleuven/platosim3/README.md

 # Access and contribution

 We welcome new users and encourage contributions.
 Simply contact one of the PlatoSim developers from KU Leuven and we will make sure to give you access.
-Note that in agreement with the regulations of the PLATO mission. you need a signed *Non Disclosure Agreement* (NDA) before we can give you access to PlatoSim.
+Note that in agreement with the regulations of the PLATO mission, you need a signed *Non Disclosure Agreement* (NDA) before we can give you access to PlatoSim.

 # Installation

-We provide the following installation procedures:
+PlatoSim has the following installation procedures:

 * [conda installation procedure](https://ivs-kuleuven.github.io/PlatoSim3/user-install.html) (recommended!)
 * [straight from GitHub](https://ivs-kuleuven.github.io/PlatoSim3/dev-fork-clone.html)

 # Getting Started

-In order to provide a smooth start of your PlatoSim journey, we suggest to both consult our [PlatoSim3 Documentation Page](https://ivs-kuleuven.github.io/PlatoSim3/) and our [Python Turorials](https://github.com/IvS-KULeuven/PlatoSim3/tree/master/docs/tutorials).
+In order to provide a smooth start of your PlatoSim journey, we suggest that you both consult our [PlatoSim3 Documentation Page](https://ivs-kuleuven.github.io/PlatoSim3/) and our [Python Turorials](https://github.com/IvS-KULeuven/PlatoSim3/tree/master/docs/tutorials).

 # Reference